Research activities in the speech therapy group of a kindergarten

 Examples of experimental games

-What does it give?
+What does this give?

-• Connected speech develops
+• Coherent speech develops

 • Logical thinking.

-I. Theme "Fruit".
+I. Theme "Fruits".

 Two plates covered with napkins are brought in (two apples: one green, the other red)

-I grow on a branch.
+I'm growing on a branch.

-adults love me
+Adults love me

-And little kids. (apple)
+And little children. (apple)

-Generalization (what is a vegetable or a fruit?)
+Generalization (what is this vegetable or fruit?)

 Color, shape.